-The Marker menu is used to configure the on screen aspect ratio markers.
+The Marker menus are used to configure the on screen aspect ratio markers.
 The chart below shows the items available in the Marker menu.
 Sections 5.10.1 to 5.10.3 give detailed information about each of the parameters.